garghg/resumeScanner/README.md

 1. Run `pip install -r requirements.txt` to install all dependencies
 2. Run `python main.py`

+To use the application, simply upload a resume and paste a job description.
+For test purposes, a sample resume is provided in the uploads folder.

 _Please note:_
 - _The model's outputs may occasionally contain inaccuracies or unexpected results._
 - _Please also run model.py to train your custom NER model if you find issue with main.py or running the uploaded model.
 It may take several minutes to train._